RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   * *ppapadop* is in the group :tt:`ppapadop_lab` and is only member of this group.
   * *ppapadop* is in the group :tt:`ppapadop_lab_share`.
   * *ckhacher*, *itoufiqu*, *tandriol*, *iychang* are in the group :tt:`ppapadop_lab_share`.
-    They are Lab members (grantees) that were given an access to the LAB area  by the PI.
+    They are Lab members (grantees) that were given an access to the Lab area  by the PI.

   .. figure:: images/crsp/crsp-lab-share-highlight.png
      :align: center
      :alt: CRSP Lab share example

-     Example LAB top-level folder (using MAC CRSP Desktop)
+     Example Lab top-level folder (using MAC CRSP Desktop)

   This shows that for the :tt:`ppapadop` Lab on CRSP:

-  1. User *ppapadop* who is a PI can see all files anywhere in the LAB area.
+  1. User *ppapadop* who is a PI can see all files anywhere in the Lab area.
   #.
-All LAB members can read/write files in :tt:`share` area.
+All Lab members can read/write files in :tt:`share` area.
   #.
-LAB members in :tt:`ppapadop_lab_share` group are: *ppapadop*, *ckhacher*, *itoufiqu*, *tandriol*, *iychang*.
+Lab members in :tt:`ppapadop_lab_share` group are: *ppapadop*, *ckhacher*, *itoufiqu*, *tandriol*, *iychang*.
-     Each LAB member has a folder named by UCInetID that is private to the user and to the PI.
+     Each Lab member has a folder named by UCInetID that is private to the user and to the PI.

      * only *ppapadop* and *itoufiqu* users can access files in the :tt:`itoufiqu` folder.